Largest integral simplices with one interior integral point: Solution of Hensley's conjecture and related results: Bounds on barycentric coordinates

 \begin{lemma} Let $x_1, \ldots, x_k$ ($k \in \N$) be a sequence of positive real numbers satisfying the following conditions: \begin{empheq}{align} & x_1 + \ldots + x_k < 1, &\; \\ & x_1 \ge \ldots \ge x_k, &\; \\ & x_1 \cdots x_j \le 1 - \sum_{i=1}^j x_i \quad \forall \; j \in \{1, \ldots, k\}. &\; \end{empheq} Then

 with equality being attained if and only if $x_i = 1/s_i$ for every $i \in \{1, \ldots, k\}$. \end{lemma}

+\begin{proof} The proof of Lemma~\ref{prop_sound_rev} is an adaptation of the proof presented in \cite{arxiv:math/0502247v1}.
+Since \cite{arxiv:math/0502247v1} is not intended for publication, we repeat the details of the proof here.

-\begin{proof} We argue by induction on $k$.
-For $k = 1$, \eqref{k_ps_ineq} yields $x_1 \le 1/2 = 1/s_1$.
-Let us now assume that the statement holds for all natural numbers smaller than some natural number $k \ge 2$. \\ First, we show that \eqref{sound_ineq_ts} holds in the case that
+We argue by induction on $k$.
+For $k = 1$, inequality \eqref{k_ps_ineq} yields $x_1 \le 1/2 = 1/s_1$.
+Let now $k \ge 2$ and assume that the statement holds for all sequences with at most $k-1$ elements.
+First, we show that \eqref{sound_ineq_ts} holds in the case that

 In view of \eqref{k_ps_ineq}, we obtain